 What Are the Main Parts of Your Heating Air Conditioning Unit?

-It might be worth investing in a replacement unit if your home’s air conditioner is a bit old and in need of repairs.
-A residential HVAC expert can assist you in choosing the best option for your home.
+It could be worthwhile to invest in a new unit if your home’s air conditioner is a bit old and in need of repairs.
+A residential HVAC expert can help you choose the best option for your needs.

 Evaporator

 An evaporator coil is the part of your air conditioner that cools your home.
-The evaporator coil is located in a box attached to or within your gas furnace (if you have one) or in an air handler if you don’t.
-The evaporator is where the refrigerant is transformed into a liquid and then absorbs heat in your home’s air.
+The evaporator is located inside a box that is attached to your gas furnace, or inside it (if you own one).
+If you don’t, the evaporator can be found inside an air handler.
+The evaporator is where the refrigerant liquid turns into a gas and absorbs heat from the home’s indoor air.

-The evaporator consists of one or more copper coils packed tightly together.
-The refrigerant is in low pressure when it gets to the coils, which makes it easier to transfer heat.
+The evaporator is comprised of one or more copper coils tightly packed.
+The refrigerant has a low pressure when it reaches the coils, making it easier to transfer heat.

-The evaporator, unlike the compressor, needs to raise the boiling point of the refrigerant to a low temperature to achieve effective air cooling.
-The evaporator is also equipped with its own fans to help it to achieve this objective.
+The evaporator, in contrast to the compressor, needs to raise the boiling point of the refrigerant to a low temperature to ensure efficient air cooling.
+The evaporator uses its own fans to accomplish this final goal.

-The metering device in the evaporator helps to ensure that the refrigerant has an even amount of liquid inside it.
-The low-side floating is designed to open when there is no liquid in the evaporator and close when liquid enters the coils.
+The evaporator metering device ensures that the liquid refrigerant is always at a constant level.
+The low-side floating is designed to be open when there is no liquid in the evaporator.
+It will close when liquid enters the coils.

-There are two primary types of evaporators: Cased and uncased.
-A cased evaporator is one you’ll likely to find in your home since it is enclosed inside the metal casing of your air conditioning unit.
-Uncased evaporators are like cases, but they do not have an outer shell that is protected.
+There are two kinds of evaporators: cased and noncased.
+The most common kind of evaporator you can find in your home is a cased model.
+It is housed inside the metal casing that protects your air conditioning unit.
+Uncased evaporators are similar, except it doesn’t have the outer shell that protects it.

-Both evaporators have the same purpose, however it’s important to select one that is able to meet your home’s specific needs.
-For instance, certain models are more suited to extreme working environments, while others are better suited to more moderate conditions.
-You should also think about how easy it will be to clean and maintain the evaporator, as this can save you time, money and effort in the long run.
+Although both evaporators serve the identical purpose, it’s vital to choose a model that’s able to meet the requirements of your house.
+For instance, some models are better suited for harsher working environments, while others are better suited for milder conditions.
+Also, you should take into consideration how easy it would be to clean and maintain the evaporator as this could save you time, money, and hassle in the long run.

 Condenser

-The condenser is one of three primary parts of your home’s air conditioning system that help keep it working efficiently.
-It is located outside of the home, and is connected to the evaporator coil via refrigerant lines and contains a series of metal fins and fans that remove heat from the refrigerant gas that has been transported here from the evaporator.
-The heat removed helps the refrigerant cool down and transform back into a liquid state.
+Condensers are one of the three major components of the cooling system in your home.
+They help it work efficiently.
+It is situated outside of the house, connected to the evaporator coil via refrigerant lines and contains a series of fans and metal fins that work to remove heat from the refrigerant gas that has been transferred from the evaporator.
+The heat that is emitted allows the refrigerant to reduce in temperature and then transform to liquid form.

 A compressor is connected to an condenser unit.
-It operates to pressurize low-pressure liquid refrigeration that has been pumped from the evaporator coil.
-The squeeze action of the compressor raises the temperature of the coolant, which is then pumped into condenser coils to take in latent heat from the surrounding air.
-When the cooling process is complete the refrigerant is moved into the compressor to be pressurized prior to being pumped back to the evaporator coil.
+It is used to pressurize low-pressure liquid refrigeration that has been pumped from the evaporator coil.
+The compressor’s squeezing action raises the temperature, which is then transferred to the condenser unit to absorb latent heat in the air.
+After the cooling cycle, the refrigerant is pushed back into the compressor, where it is again pressurized before being pumped to the evaporator coil.
+There, the process begins again.

-The condenser unit is exposed the elements because it is outside.
-Debris like twigs or leaves grass clippings, grass clippings, or even roofing shingles can cause damage to the condenser.
-A universal HVAC condenser can shield your heating and cooling equipment from damage when not in use.
+The condenser unit is exposed to the elements because it is outside.
+Debris such as twigs, grass clippings, leaves and even roofing shingles can fall into the condenser unit and cause damage to it.
+A universal HVAC condenser will protect your heating and cooling equipment from damage while not in use.

-Beware of shading the condenser.
-This can reduce air flow, which can force the compressor to work harder in order to cool your home.
-This could result in higher energy bills as well as a possible loss of refrigerant.
+It is also essential to not shade the condenser.
+This can impede air flow and force the compressor to work harder to cool your home.
+This could result in increased energy costs and possible loss of refrigerant.

-Regular maintenance of your HVAC system will ensure that the condenser is operating properly.
-Having a professional service technician look over all of the major components of your system on a regular basis can aid in preventing major problems from occurring.
-In addition having a professional service team check the refrigerant levels on a regular basis can also help to prevent any problems from developing.
-Follow these easy steps to extend the life of your heating/cooling system and cut down on energy costs.
+Regular maintenance of your HVAC system will help to ensure that the condenser is working correctly.
+Having a professional service technician inspect all the major components of your system on a regular basis can assist in preventing any major issues from occurring.
+A professional service team can prevent problems by regularly checking the refrigerant level.
+By following these simple steps, you’ll be able to extend the longevity of your heating and cooling system as well as reduce your energy costs.

 Compressor

-A compressor is the core of your air conditioning unit, and it circulates refrigerant through the system to keep everything cool.
-It’s as the blood flowing through your body, as it circulates coolant back and forth between your evaporator and condenser coils.
-If something goes wrong with your compressor, it will prevent the evaporator and condenser from completing their tasks and leave your home feeling uncomfortable warm.
+A compressor is the core of your air conditioning unit, and it circulates refrigerant throughout the system to keep it cool.
+It’s as the blood that circulates through your body, in that it moves the coolant between the condenser and evaporator coils.
+If the compressor fails and the evaporator fails, it will not be able to perform its job and your home will get extremely hot.

-There are many different types of HVAC compressors.
-Each has its own benefits and disadvantages.
-For instance the reciprocating compressor is comprised of pistons that move up and down within the cylinder.
-This action creates suction which draws in refrigerant.
-As the piston moves downwards, it reduces gas volume.
-A discharge valve then opens to release the pressurized refrigeration from the condenser.
+There are a variety of HVAC compressors and each has its own advantages and disadvantages.
+For instance, a reciprocating compressor has an engine that moves upwards and downwards within the cylinder.
+This movement creates suction that draws in refrigerant.
+As the piston moves downward it decreases the volume of gas.
+A discharge valve then opens to release the pressurized refrigeration into the condenser.

-This type of compressor is also equipped with a clutch and a crankshaft that helps the piston to compress air.
-A rotary compressor, on the other side, has blades within the cylinder that assist in helping compress the air.
-This kind of compressor is quiet, which makes it a popular option for residential use.
+This kind of compressor also comes with a clutch and crankshaft, which assists the piston to compress air.
+A Rotary compressor, on other hand, has blades inside the cylinder which help compress the air.
+This type of compressor is quiet, which makes it an ideal option for homes with a small space.

-Both kinds of HVAC compressors are designed to increase the temperature of the refrigerant liquid when it is compressed, ensuring that the vapor which exits the compressor is high-pressure and high-temperature.
-Since heat naturally flows from higher-temperature substances to those with lower temperatures the hot vapor will flow into the evaporator coils and return to its liquid state.
+Both types of HVAC compressors are designed to increase the temperature of the refrigerant’s liquid while it is compressed, so that the vapor that leaves the compressor is high-temperature and high-pressure.
+The heat naturally flows from high-temperature substances to lower temperature substances and the hot vapor will travel into the evaporator, and then return to its liquid state.

-While you cannot avoid the chance of having problems with the compressor, you can avoid the majority of AC problems by keeping track of your maintenance schedule.
-This will ensure that your equipment will last for many years and provide peace of mind that your home will remain comfortable.
-Griffith Energy Services can help you determine the best repair option if you have a compressor issue.
+You can prevent most AC issues by staying on top with your maintenance schedule.
+This will ensure that your AC will last for years and give you peace-of-mind knowing that your home will always be comfortable.
+Griffith Energy Services can help you decide on the best repair options if you experience a compressor problem.

 Thermostat

-The thermostat is the brains of your heating and cooling system, allowing it to decide the timing and manner in which it turns off and on.
-It compares the air temperature to a pre-set desired level.
-The thermostat will send an indication to alter the temperature if it is off by a few degrees.
-The majority of modern thermostats monitor temperature using the digital sensor, also known as a thermistor.
-The thermistor is made up of two different metals that expand at different rates as they heat up, causing them to bend in opposite directions.
-When the thermistor reaches its temperature set it tells the circuit board to turn on your heating or AC system.
+The thermostat is your heating and cooling system’s brain, and it controls the frequency and manner in which the system turns on and off.
+It determines the temperature of the air and compares it to a preset desired level.
+The thermostat will send an alert to adjust the temperature if it’s off by a few degrees.
+The majority of modern thermostats gauge temperature with an electronic sensor referred to as a thermistor.
+The thermistor consists of two metals that expand in different ways when heated which causes the metals to bend in an opposite direction.
+When the thermistor is at the temperature it was set to it informs the circuit board that heating or AC should be turned on.

-The latest models of thermostats feature touchscreens that make them simple to use and program.
-Many thermostats can be programmed to automatically heat and cool your home at certain times.
-This saves you from having to manually set them each day.
-Additionally, they offer reports on energy consumption to help you figure out how to cut down on expenses.
+Modern thermostats come with touchscreens that make them simple to operate and program.
+Many thermostats are programmed to automatically cool and heat your home according to specific times.
+This saves you from having to manually set them every day.
+They also provide information on energy consumption so you can find ways to cut expenses.

-If you have an older electromechanical model, the way that it works is a little more complex.
-It is comprised of a bimetallic strip which is attached to a vial with mercury.
-When the temperature changes in the vial, it causes the mercury in the vial to shift and complete or interrupt an electrical circuit.
-When the vial is tipped, it triggers the thermostat to activate the cooling or heating system.
+If you have an older electromechanical model, it is a little more complicated.
+It is composed of a bimetallic band which is bonded with mercury to a vial.
+When the temperature changes it causes the mercury in the vial to shift, completing or interrupting an electrical circuit.
+When the vial tilts, the thermostat turns on the cooling and heating system.

-To ensure that your thermostat is in good working order, you must clean it regularly to remove any dust that has built up.
-You must also ensure that it is not loose or crooked.
-In some cases the thermostat’s readings could be inaccurate due to a damaged or dirty evaporator coil.
-In this case, you’ll need to get an expert to fix the problem.
-If you’re experiencing different issue, for instance an unresponsive display Try changing your batteries or making sure whether your breaker has not connected.
-This is a good example of how you can improve the efficiency of your HVAC system more efficient by learning about it and maximizing its use.
+To ensure that your thermostat is in good working order You must clean it frequently to get rid of any dust that has accumulated.
+You must also ensure that it is not loose or unbalanced.
+In some cases the thermostat’s readings could be incorrect due to a dirty or damaged evaporator coil.
+In this instance you’ll need to contact a professional to fix the issue.
+If you’re experiencing a different issue, for instance blank displays, try changing your batteries or checking that your breaker is not in a state of being tripped.
+This is a good example of how your HVAC system will be more efficient if you take the time to research it and improve its use.

 Explore More